-The Journal of Divergence: Vol 1 is our pioneer Mad, Divergent and Neurodivergent seminar.
-It is the goal of the Journal to bring together a collection of speakers with lived experience of divergence to share their knowledge with not just our community, but to a wider audience.
+The Journal of Divergence is our Mad, Divergent and Neurodivergent seminar.
+This seminar series brings together a collection of speakers with lived experience of divergence to share their knowledge on a variety of topics that affect our communities.

-We are excited to be able to bring for the first time a collection of these insights to our community.
+Since our postponement due to Covid19 we have adjusted our plans for the seminar.
+We will be holding a one-day event with a variety of speakers present live or via Zoom.
 All of the people presenting will bring insights from the richness, colour and uniqueness that our divergent lives bring to our world.
-From mad activists, to professionals who are working to see things in different ways, to humans choosing to live an authentically, accepting their unique colour and the needs this brings, The Journal of Divergence will be an opportunity to start looking at the world and who we are in a fresh new ways.
+From mad activists, to professionals who are working to see things in different ways, to humans choosing to live authentically, accepting their unique colour and the needs this brings, The Journal of Divergence will be an opportunity to start looking at the world and who we are in fresh new ways.

 Rachel and Danny Kittner

 And feedback from the Divergence Youth Forum.

 A light morning tea and lunch will be provided, and this will provide an opportunity for people to connect.

 Click interested on the Facebook event to keep to date with what’s happening and conversation announcements.

 A gold coin donation would be greatly appreciated.

 Friday 18 September 2020